clownclown-tech/node-fileserver/README.md

-scafold for a Node.js fileserver website, still in development
+scaffold for a Node.js fileserver website, still in development